Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 * Do not export the `fedora3` database

-* If possible, on the production Apache webserver, run `drush cc all` from the command line on the production server in the `/var/www/html` directory PRIOR to any db export(s).
+* If possible, on the production Apache web server, run `drush cc all` from the command line on the production server in the `/var/www/html` directory PRIOR to any db export(s).
 Otherwise issues can occur on import due to all cache tables being larger than `innodb_log_file_size` allows

 #### Export the Production MySQL Islandora Drupal Database